-This is my first Cherry Pick, a weekly post featuring my current favorite fashion, food, artist, book, show, game, or whatever happens to be my latest cup of tea.
+This is my first Cherry Pick, featuring my current favorite fashion, food, artist, book, show, game, or whatever happens to be my latest cup of tea.
 Speaking of tea, I absolutely love chai tea (not to be confused with Tai Chi), but ONLY if it is a certain brand.
 Oh great, you’re thinking, another affiliate promotion for a product that isn’t even good.
 Actually, I’m not an affiliate for this.
 I simply adore it and am more than happy to share a few of my favorite things (I hear Fraulein Maria singing).
 Let me start from the beginning so you can see how very credible I am, too.

 My first job was a barista at Barnes & Noble Cafe in Oregon.
 I absolutely loved crafting espresso drinks inside of a bookstore.
 Back in those days, it really was an art form as we did a lot by hand (now it’s essentially pressing one button).
 Upon becoming quite familiar with each and every drink on the menu, my fave was the chai, called Writer’s Chai at the time.
 I thought all chai tasted that great, but not all chai is created equal.

 So what is the secret to the BEST chai?

 Most coffee shops make chai by filling half the cup with tea (hot water with tea in it), then add the steamed milk for the other half.
 We used a few pumps of a sweet concentrate, then added the steamed milk, and that was it; NO water!
 So it’s richer instead of watery, just like a latte.
 Even if you buy chai in a carton from the store, it’s not a concentrate; it still has too much water.
 I also tried buying chai tea bags and only putting them in hot milk, leaving out the water.
 That didn’t taste right either.
 The flavor was not the right spice.